zealtv/bop/samplepacks/README.md

 # samplepacks/

-a samplepack contains all the audio to be used together on a project.
+a samplepack is a folder that contains folders of wav files - it might contain all the audio to be used together on a project.
-a samplepack is simply a folder that contains subfolders of wav files.

-ensure .gitignore and README.md files are preserved
+! don't delete .gitignore or README.md

 ```
 bop/